Chapter 1. Introduction

 # ifconfig bridge0 up

-A script for creating and managing bridge and tap devices will be introduced in the next section.
+A script for creating and managing bridge and tap devices is introduced in the next section.

 4. Create two new VM image files and install FreeBSD on one.